coolbaby0208/MN-COVID19/README.md

   - Right 3rd from the top: Bars represent current number of people with at least one dose of vaccination (red) and current number of people with completed vaccination (blue)

-  - Right bottom: Bars represent daily number of vaccination doses (blue); orange line represents the 7-day moving average of daily number of vaccination doses and red line represents number of total vaccination doses administered to date
+  - Right bottom: Bars represent weekly number of vaccination doses (blue); orange line represents the total number of vaccination doses administered to date

   - According to MDH, the gray shaded area for the most recent 7 days indicates "Due to the need to confirm reports and reporting delays, data maybe incomplete".